HossainAraf/Portfolio/README.md

 # Portfolio-Mobile-First
-It is an assignment given by Microverse.
-The following technologies will be implemented: 1.
+This website provides an engaging and dynamic display of my skills, projects, and experiences.
+The following technologies are implemented: 1.
 Linters: hint, stylelint 2.
 CCS , CSS-grid, Flex-box 3.
 VS code 4.
 Git &amp; Github
 <a name="readme-top"></a>

 <div align="center">